 Put trash and recycling strictly in their bins.

 Make a sweep of your room once a day for bottles, wrappers, boxes, etc.

 Keep your trash cans lined with bags.
-Unlined trash cans means YUCK later.
+Unlined trash cans now means YUCK and GROSS later.

 Throw away any food or drink that has been exposed to unrefrigerated air for more than 2 hours.